When you read the word “massive traffic”, what number would you equate to that?

 In my case, after writing over 500 articles, I had to look for lesser popular keywords.
 But you know what?
 Most of them had such LITTLE competition that ranking on the first page was NO problem.
 So don’t always go for the biggest terms you find, go, basically for ANY that get traffic.

-7) Once you filter them out, it’s time to write about them…
+6) Once you filter them out, it’s time to rank for them by writing content.

 There will MANY keywords you will always be able to find via products that come out and are associated to your niche topic.
 In the case of these products and the keywords, it’s really simple: